 He has also participated in some anime live-action adaptations like Gintama and The Disastrous Life of Saiki K.

 As for this interview, Yuu-san (a member of our team) had the chance to ask him about his thoughts on overseas fans and more.
 Since the interview itself was more like a press conference (with other interviewers from different media present), we only had the chance to ask him two questions.

 However, we added to this article some other questions that were asked by other Japanese media sites present at the interview.

-Thanks to Yuu-san for the interview and Karl for translating the interview.
+Thanks to Yuu-san for the interview.

 So, let’s start!

 Mipon: Normally, you work as an actor, but this time, you’re lending your voice to the narrator of an animated series.
 Was there ever a point in your life where you thought about a career in something besides acting?

 Tsuyoshi: I have wanted to become an actor since I was about 19 years old.
 But it took me about 17 or 18 years, by which time I was 36, to reach the point where I was able to make a decent living from it.
 As an actor, you want to have a lot of life experience to draw from.
 When I started out, my idea was to be an actor without letting my actual self show through.